 The Injunction prevents Mr Hulls from entering parts of Retford and engaging in conduct which is capable of causing harassment, alarm or distress to residents living and working in Retford and the town centre.
 The injunction will remain in force until 16th November 2021.

-Cllr Julie Leigh, Cabinet Member for Neighbourhoods at Bassetlaw District Council, said: “Mr Hulls has been a persistent nuisance in Retford Town Centre for some time and this Injunction will prevent him from committing any further acts of anti-social behaviour in this part of Retford.”
+Cllr Julie Leigh, Cabinet Member for Neighbourhoods, said: “Mr Hulls’ behaviour has been causing issues for residents and businesses in Bassetlaw for some time and this Injunction will prevent him from committing any further acts of anti-social behaviour in this part of Retford.”

-“The Council’s Anti-Social Behaviour Team, in conjunction with the Street Outreach Team had continuously tried to persuade Mr Hulls to engage with their services and into temporary accommodation.
-Mr Hulls refused to engage and the Council was left with no other choice than to pursue an Injunction.”
+“On several occasions the Council’s Anti-Social Behaviour Team and Street Outreach Team have encouraged Mr Hulls to engage with their services but unfortunately he has refused each time.
+This has left the Council and the Police with no other option than to pursue an Injunction.”

-Engaging in conduct which is capable of causing harassment alarm or distress to a named employee of Bassetlaw District Council and their family; or others employed by Bassetlaw District Council while carrying out they lawful duties.
-For the avoidance of doubt this clause includes but is not limited to shouting, swearing, fighting, violence and threats of violence.
+- Engaging in conduct which is capable of causing harassment alarm or distress to residents living and working in Retford and the town centre.
+For the avoidance of doubt this clause includes, but is not limited to, shouting, swearing, fighting, violence and threats of violence.

-Entering or remaining upon the areas edged in black on the map which is attached to this order, other than if accessing Retford Fire Station, Wharf Road, Retford, when the Council is offering severe weather night shelter for the District’s homeless and rough sleepers, and to access medical facilities pharmaceutical facilities or prescribed drugs.
+- Entering or remaining upon the areas edged in black on the map which are attached to the draft order, other than if accessing Retford Fire Station, Wharf Road, Retford, when the Council is offering severe weather night shelter for the district’s homeless and rough sleepers, and to access medical facilities pharmaceutical facilities or prescribed drugs.
 The permitted route of access to Retford Fire Station is highlighted in red, over Carolgate Bridge leading onto Wharf Road, where the Fire Station is shown circled in red.